tolete95/Coursera_8-Practical-Machine-Learning_Project/Project_Report.md

 modGbm <- train(classe~.,data=training,method = "gbm",
                trControl=trainControl(method = "cv",number=3,verboseIter = T))
 ```
-Now we predict the results using thefittet models in the subseted testing.
-We show confusion matrix
+Now we predict the results using the fittet models in the subseted testing data set.
+We can see the confusion  matrix with the results of the prediction.
 ```{r, cache = T}
 predRf <- predict(modRf,testing)
 confusionMatrix(testing$classe, predRf)